The Hagia Sophia Controversy

 Mehmed the Conqueror allowed his conquering army to loot the city, which they did, taking many treasures from the city, including the treasures within the Hagia Sophia and took many of the women and children as slaves.
 Mehmed then ordered that the Hagia Sophia be converted into a Mosque, and it would continue to serve as a Mosque until the year 1935.
 During its time as a Mosque, the Turks either destroyed or covered up the many Christian Mosaics and Christian artwork that decorated the church as they were considered heretical to the Islamic Faith.

 The transformation of the Hagia Sophia back into a Mosque is seen as yet another attack by Turkey on Christianity within their nation.
-Not only did Turkey carry out a genocide that all but wiped out the presence of Christianity in their Empire (and refuse to acknowledge doing so today), but they also destroyed many of the Armenian and Greek churches within their borders, or turned them into Mosques.
+Not only did Turkey carry out a genocide that all but wiped out the presence of Christianity in their Empire, but they also destroyed many of the Armenian and Greek churches within their borders, while converting many of the surviving churches into Mosques.
 Some see this move against the Hagia Sophia as a continuation of that policy that was part of the 1915 Genocide.

 Ruins of Armenian Church in Turkey & Middle East Churches Attacked Today